Bruce D. Perry, M.D., Ph.D.

 Jana Rosenfelt, M.Ed.

-Jana Rosenfelt is President of the Neurosequential Model Network, LLC and Executive Director of The ChildTrauma Academy.
-She is responsible for providing leadership and direction for all activities.
-At The ChildTrauma Academy, Ms. Rosenfelt leads her Administrative Team and works in collaboration with the Senior Fellow and the Director of Programs to organize and administer various programs and projects.
-Under her leadership, this innovative “Community of Practice” has allowed the group to have a pervasive and far-reaching positive impact on children and families across the world.
+Jana Rosenfelt is President of the Neurosequential Model Network, LLC.
+Ms. Rosenfelt leads her Administrative Team and works in collaboration with the executive team to organize and administer various programs and projects.
+Under her leadership, first with The ChildTrauma Academy, this innovative “Community of Practice” has allowed the group to have a pervasive and far-reaching positive impact on children and families across the world.

 Ms. Rosenfelt has a wealth of clinical experience.
 She served as a member of the ChildTrauma Academy clinical team and managed the Burnett-Bayland research project, focused on exploring affect development of adjudicated adolescent males in the juvenile justice system.
 She also served as the director of CTA’s Living Laboratory, an innovative pilot program for at-risk children which included a range of unique community partners including many members of Houston's artistic community to provide enrichment activities for maltreated children.
 This pilot project was the precursor of many of the current CTA community building (KidZone, Philadelphia) and therapeutic projects (The Neurosequential Model of Therapeutics).
 She is the co-author of many of the CTA’s special materials for parents, caregivers, educators and interdisciplinary teams.